 In the Community Introduction, the stage is set to discuss the demographic trends facing the City in terms of population, housing and employment.
-Ball Ground has grown from a population of 1,434 in 2010 to an estimated population of 2,041 in 2017 according to the U.S. Census Bureau.
-This represents a 6.1% annual growth rate for the city.
-If growth continues even close to this rate, the City will almost double in population from 2010 to 2020 to roughly 2,500 residents.
+Waleska has grown from a population of 605 in 2010 to an estimated population of 622 in 2015 according to the U.S. Census Bureau.
+This represents a 2.8% growth rate for the city.
+If growth continues even close to this rate, the population of the City will be around 640 full-time residents by 2020.
+It is important to note that the population figures for Waleska do not include the students enrolled at Reinhardt University, currently around 1,500.

-Meanwhile, the City will become more diverse and the percentage of 65+ age residents will increase in the next decade.
-There will be strong demand for new homes, with buyers interested in a wider range of house types.
-Jobs within and just outside the city limits will also increase as existing industries expand, new businesses are started, and outside companies locate new facilities nearby.
-This growth has already been anticipated in several of the Related Plans, such as the Ball Ground Downtown LCI Plan and the Technology Ridge Redevelopment Plan.
-Each of the Related Pans are linked to this Comprehensive Plan with the key related initiatives highlighted.
+Meanwhile, the percentage of 65+ age residents in Waleska will increase in the next decade.
+There will be some demand for new homes, with buyers interested in a wider range of house types.
+Jobs may grow within the city limits as the University grows.

-Ball Ground's Vision:
+Waleska's Vision: